 What are some real-world examples of computer vision in logistics?

-In logistics, computer vision is used for real-time tracking of shipments, warehouse automation, and inventory management.
+In logistics, computer vision is used for tracking shipments, warehouse automation, and inventory management.
 AI-powered systems can detect damaged goods on a conveyor belt, automate stock checks, and even analyze shipping routes to optimize delivery times.
 This technology helps streamline operations, reduce human error, and ensure faster, more accurate deliveries.

 How does computer vision help in retail?